AmD Essex: BTCC

-For 2015, the team stuck with the Ford Focus ST with Mike Bushall piloting, and introduced the Audi S3 purchased from Rotek Racing to run Nicolas Hamilton for four rounds and Jake Hill at the final round at Brands Hatch.
+For 2015, the team stuck with the Ford Focus ST with Mike Bushell piloting, and introduced the Audi S3 Saloon purchased from Rotek Racing to run brother of F1 champion Lewis Hamilton in Nicolas Hamilton for rounds 6 through 9 and Jake Hill at the final round at Brands Hatch.

-Ollie Jackson returned to the squad in 2016 opting to run the Audi S3 and ditching the focus.
-Jackson completed the season in 26th place in the championship.
+Ollie Jackson returned to the squad in 2016 opting to run the Audi S3 Saloon after a single-entry of the car at the back end of 2015 and ditching the Ford Focus ST. Jackson completed the season in 26th place in the championship.

-2017 saw AmD build a second Audi S3 for Ant Whorton-Eales to partner Jackson for the season with the two becoming regular points scorers on the way to 22nd and 23rd in the final standings.
+2017 saw AmD build a second Audi for Ant Whorton-Eales to partner the retained Ollie Jackson for the season with the two becoming regular points scorers on the way to 22nd and 23rd in the final standings.

-AmD significantly expanded for the 2018 BTCC season with the purchase from the defunct Triple 8 team of a pair of race winning MG 6s.
+AmD significantly expanded for the 2018 BTCC season with the acquisition of the MG6 cars left by the defunct Triple Eight Racing.
 To drive the two machines, the services of young Scotsman Rory Butcher who debuted in 2017 and previous BTCC race winner Tom Boardman were called upon.
-AmD also retained the two Audi S3s with Jackson remaining in one for the 3rd consecutive season and youngster Sam Smelt called up to the sister car.
+AmD split their team, as they also retained the two Audi S3 Saloon with Jackson remaining in one for the 3rd consecutive season and youngster Sam Smelt called up to the sister car.
 They recorded their best season to date with Butcher regularly troubling the top points scorers.
-Boardman was replaced half way through the season by Ant Whorton-Eales for Snetterton, Glyn Geddie for Rockingham and Knockhill and Josh Caygill for Silverstone and Brands Hatch.
+Boardman was replaced half way through the season by Ant Whorton-Eales for Snetterton, Glynn Geddie for Rockingham and Knockhill and Josh Caygill for Silverstone and Brands Hatch.
 Ollie Jackson also took a 3rd place finish at Brands Hatch in changeable conditions.

-For 2019, AmD sold the MG 6s to new squad Exceler8 and bought a pair of Honda Civic FK2 from Eurotech, who left the series at the end of 2018.
-Butcher was retained for one of the new Honda seats and race-winner Sam Tordoff was brought in to partner him.
-Sam Tordoff was replaced after 7 rounds by Mike Bushall.
-The three of them secured the Independent Teams Championship with a combined 4 wins and 3 pole positions whilst Rory won both Independent Drivers title and the Jack Sears Trophy rounding off the team's most successful season to date.
+For 2019, AmD sold the MG6s to new squad Excelr8 Motorsport and bought in the Honda Civic Type R (FK2) from Eurotech Racing, former team of 2013 champion Andrew Jordan, who left the series at the end of 2018.
+Rory Butcher was retained for one of the new Honda seats and race-winner Sam Tordoff was brought in to partner him.
+Tordoff was later replaced after 7 rounds by Mike Bushell.
+The three of them secured the Independent Teams Championship with a combined 4 wins and 3 pole positions whilst Butcher won both Independent Drivers title and the Jack Sears Trophy rounding off the team's most successful season to date and last as a standalone team.

 TradePriceCars.com

-Also in 2019, the Audi S3s were sold to Trade Price Racing but are still to be run for the team in a two-year deal by AmD, with Jake Hill taking one of the Audi seats and ex F1 driver, Le Mans & Indy Car race winner Mark Blundell taking the other.
+Also in 2019, the Audi S3 Saloon was sold to Trade Price Racing but are still to be run for the team in a two-year deal by AmD, with Jake Hill taking one of the Audi seats and ex F1 driver, Le Mans & Indy Car race winner Mark Blundell taking the other.
 Jake took the Audis 1st ever victory at Knockhill.

 Jake was promoted to the AmD side of the team for 2020 and will be partnered by Sam Osborne, whilst the Trade Price Cars arm will be piloted by Bobby Thompson and ex British GT Champion James Gornall.